Stepping into your freshman year on a college campus is truly unlike anything else. Everything is completely new. Everything is completely unknown.

 #2 Beneath the intellect, the logic, and the evidence is the heart.

 This all happens because your professor prefers that side of the evidence.
-Debates against Christianity are not so much about the evidence as they are about what the heart does with the evidence.
+Debates against Christianity, therefore, are not so much about the evidence as they are about what the heart does with the evidence.

-This truth has some heavy implications for not only your professors, but also you college students as well.
+This truth has some heavy implications for not only for your academics, but also for your social life as well.

 There are many Christians from youth group who go off to college and all of a sudden stop believing in Christianity.
 I read a fascinating article recently that took a poll of these types of students, and discovered that 95% of the time, it was never ultimately because of an intellectual reason.